 At 1,951 feet above sea level, Timms Hill is the high point for the state of Wisconsin, which ranks as the 39th state in order of elevation.

 Timms Hill is located in the north central part of the state, near the small town of Ogema, WI.
-It is the only state highpoint located within a county park.
+It is only 1 of 2 state highpoints that is located within a county park.
+(The other is Britton Hill in Lakewood Park in Walton County, FL.)

-The summit register and mailbox were moved to the Hill of Beans Coffee Shop.
+The summit register and mailbox were recently moved from the Hill of Beans

 The trail to the highpoint gains a mere 140ft over the 1/4 mile distance and is well marked at the parking lot.